galatea-associates/poc-pnl/README.md

 Install lombok:  [https://projectlombok.org/setup/eclipse](https://projectlombok.org/setup/eclipse).
 Note if you're doing this step last because you raced ahead and nothing compiles you'll have to do some cleans and re-compiles to get lombok involved in generating all the class files.

 ### Running the project
+Eclipse: r-click -> run as 'Java Application' on src/main/java/org/galatea/pocpnl/App.java

+After startup, UI should be available http://localhost:8080/pnl

 ## Initial Data Import

 ## Testing

+This application is tested using a series of scenarios defined in json files.
+Each test will read a single json file and parse it into a TestScenario object.

+A TestScenario object should have all the information required to perform the test:
+- Inputs
+  - Instruments
+  - Static Data
+  - FxRates
+  - Trades
+  - Existing Valuations
+- Expected Output
+  - Expected P&L results

 ### Running the tests
+Eclipse: r-click 'Run As -> JUnit Test' on src/test/java/org/galatea/pocpnl/PocPnlApplicationTests

 ### Adding new tests
+To add a new tests:
+1. Define a new json file witht the test scenario following the TestScenario.java structure.
+2. Create a new test in PocPnlApplicationTests following the existing test conventions.

 ## Future work
 See open issues